Frequently Asked Questions

 The large unit uses 45A Anderson Powerpole connectors for the power input, and 15A connectors for the outputs, so it’s capable of handling more than double the load of the smaller M6.

 - this question is relevant when comparing the 4-channel device as well.
+Check out this video discussing the 4-channel.

 - this question is relevant when comparing across the RC4Magic 2.4GHz, Magic 900MHz, LumenDim and W-Dim product lines.